Skip to Content

 The full recipe with measurements is in the recipe card below.

-Cut the carrots, celery, cabbage, and sweet peppers into matchsticks.
+Step 1: Use a sharp knife to cut carrots, celery, cabbage, and sweet peppers into matchsticks.

 How do you keep the rainbow wraps together?